jovotech/jovo-framework/integrations/slu-lex/docs/README.md

 }
 ```

+Additional values are explained below:

+- `intent`
   - `state`: Contains fulfillment information for the intent.
 Values are "InProgress", "ReadyForFulfillment", "Failed" and [others](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-lex-runtime-v2/enums/intentstate.html).
   - `confirmationState`: Contains information about whether fulfillment of the intent has been confirmed.
 Values are "None", "Confirmed" and "Denied".
+- `sessionState`
   - `dialogAction`: The next step that Amazon Lex V2 should take in the conversation with a user.
 The `slotToElicit` has its prompt in `messages`.
 - `messages`: The next prompt to pass on to the user.
-- `entities`: Contains the values of slots as they are filled.

-### Usage
+### Use Lex Dialog Management in a Handler

 Here is an example of how a component handler can manage the dialog state: